jonpalmisc/megatest/README.txt

 BUILD

-  Clone the repository, then just run CMake and build:
+  For a basic build, just clone the repository, then just run CMake and build:

-    $ mkdir build && cd build
+    $ git clone git@github.com:jonpalmisc/megatest.git && cd megatest
-    $ cmake ../
+    $ cmake -S . -B build -DCMAKE_BUILD_TYPE=Debug # ...
-    $ make
+    $ cmake --build build

-  Additionally, you may want to use the -DCMAKE_BUILD_TYPE option to adjust the amount of optimization, etc. If you would prefer to quickly build debug, release, and stripped binaries all at once, you can use the included scripts:
+  If you would prefer to quickly build debug, release, and stripped binaries all at once, you can use the included script:

-    $ ./clean.sh
-    $ ./make.sh
+    $ ./scripts/make.sh

 LICENSE